flowdock/api-docs/docs/REST.md

 ### HTTP Method
 We try to uphold the principles of REST in the API.
 Listing, showing and anything else non-state-altering is done with _GET_, creating with _POST_, deleting with _DELETE_.

-_UPDATE_ is used for most update methods instead of _PUT_ because of its inefficiency and inconvenient requirements of idempotency.
+_PATCH_ is used for most update methods instead of _PUT_ because of its inefficiency and inconvenient requirements of idempotency.

 ### URL Breakdown
 ```